Paediatric First Aid Courses – Child and infant first aid

 The Early Years Foundation Stage (EYFS) framework is mandatory for all early years providers (from 1 September 2014): maintained schools; non-maintained schools; independent schools; all providers on the Early Years Register; and all providers registered with an early years childminder agency.

 At least one person who has a current paediatric first aid certificate must be on the premises and available at all times when children are present, and must accompany children on outings.
 Childminders, and any assistant who might be in sole charge of the children for any period of time, must hold a current paediatric first aid certificate.
-Department for Education, Statutory framework for the early years foundation stage, March 2014
+Department for Education, Statutory framework for the early years foundation stage, March 2017 Section 3.25

 The framework also states that qualifications must be renewed every 3 years.